noidedmedia/Fiction-Dock/app/views/static_stuff/_ships.md

-FictionDock's ships are incredibly fully-featured.
+Fiction Dock ships are incredibly fully-featured.
 They allow not only for cross-franchise ships, but also ships with more than two characters.

 So, when should you put characters into ships?
 Follow these guidelines.